gui1117/ruga/GDD.md

 * second weapon: rifle/shotgun/sniper
 * third weapon: grenade

-the third weapon can be used everytime the weapons can be changed in weapon armory dispatched in the world also ammo are very limited and every weapon armroy give full ammo
+the first weapon can be used everytime the weapons can be changed in weapon armory dispatched in the world also ammo are very limited and every weapon armroy can give full ammo to a specific weapon

 very inspired by left4dead